-(A) Title I and Title III

-Data validation by Title I programs and Title III must be conducted based on the following requirements and procedures.
+(b) Title I and Title III quality control requirements and procedures

+NDOL has established quality control requirements and procedures for Title I and Title III programs.
-- 1. Data validation must be conducted for the previous three completed quarters for the current program year, according to the schedule provided in Table 2 below. - 2.
-Each participant case in the random sample must be evaluated, comparing the information in NEworks to the source documentation provided in NDM, to determine if acceptable source documentation is present for each of the required data elements for the applicable participant cases.

-- For most data elements, TEGL 23-19 Change 2 Attachment II identifies multiple types of acceptable source documentation.
-If multiple types of acceptable source documentation are present in NDM for the same data element and those sources conflict, the most objective source must be used to determine if the data elements are valid and accurate. - 4.
-Following the completion of data validation by Title I programs and Title III: - a. timely record correction requests must be submitted when data validation reveals invalid data, subject to the requirements and limitations described in Section III above; - b. data validation reports must be generated that: - i. indicate the number of participant cases evaluated from each program population; - ii. identify anomalies in case file data that may cause inaccurate reporting; - iii. identify trends in common data accuracy issues; - iv. identify participant cases with data accuracy issues; and - v. identify corrective actions that were or will be taken based on the results of annual data validation process; - c. resulting data validation reports must be submitted to the SMU Supervisor at ndol.state\monitor@nebraska.gov according to the schedule provided in Table 2 below. - (i) Conflict of interest and data validation
+- 1. Quality control activities must be conducted annually by Title I and Title III programs for quarters 1 through 3 of each program year following conclusion of quarter 3, based on the schedule provided in Table 1. - 2.
+QCU generates lists of randomly selected participant cases from Title I and Title III participant populations for quarters 1 through 3 of each program year using the NEworks random sampling function described in Section VI(e) below. - 3.
+QCU provides random sample lists to local Title I administrative entities and the Title III administrator within 15 calendar days of conclusion quarter 3 of each program year. - 4.
+During performance of annual quality control activities, all participant cases listed in random sample lists must be evaluated by Title I and Title III programs to compare recorded NEworks activities and case notes to documentation available in NDM to determine if acceptable source documentation is present.
+TEGL 23-19 Change 2, Attachment II identifies multiple types of acceptable source documentation.
+If multiple types of source documentation are present in NDM for NEworks activities and case notes and those source documents conflict, the most objective acceptable source document must be used to determine if NEworks activities and case notes are accurate. - 5.
+Following completion of annual quality control activities, the following actions must be taken by Title I and Title III programs. - a.
+Record correction requests must be submitted, as described in Section III, whenever quality control activities reveal that NEworks activities and case notes: - i. do not include or align with source documentation stored in NDM; and - ii. source documentation stored in NDM does not comply with types of acceptable source documentation described in TEGL 23-19 Change 2, Attachment II. - b.
+Quality control reports must be generated that: - i. indicate numbers of participant cases evaluated based on the random sample participant lists provided by QCU; - ii. identify anomalies that may cause inaccurate reporting; - iii. identify trends in common data accuracy issues; - iv. identify participant cases with data accuracy issues; and - v. identify corrective actions that were or will be taken based on the results of annual quality control activities.

+c.
+Quality control reports must be submitted to the QCU State Monitoring Unit (SMU) Supervisor at ndo.state\monitor@nebraska.gov based on the schedule provided in Table 1.

+Table 1.
+Annual schedule for Title I and Title III quality control activities and reporting

+(c) Conflicts of interest and quality control activities

-NDOL prohibits local area organizational practices that allow or require Title I service provider staff to conduct Title I data validation activities for their respective programs.
-Further, NDOL prohibits organizational practices that allow or require Title III staff to conduct data validation activities for their respective participant cases.
-These prohibitions are necessary because such organizational practices constitute real or apparent conflicts of interest, as service provider staff cannot effectively validate data for programs of which they are part or effectively validate data participant cases for participants they've served.
-Refer to NDOL's policy on internal controls and conflicts of interest for additional information on conflicts of interest.
+NDOL prohibits local area organizational practices that allow or require Title I service provider staff to conduct Title I quality control activities.
+NDOL also prohibits practices that allow or require Title III staff to conduct quality control activities for their respective participant cases.
+Both prohibitions are necessary, as these practices constitute real or apparent conflicts of interest.
+To avoid real or apparent conflicts of interest, Title I service provider staff and Title III program staff cannot:

+- conduct quality control activities for programs of which they are part; or - evaluate participant cases for participants they may have served.

+Refer to NDOL's policy on internal controls and conflicts of interest for additional information on other circumstances that constitute real or apparent conflicts of interest.